What Do Midwife Do?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-There were about 40,000 jobs for Midwife in 2016 (in the United States).
+In the United States, there were 40,000 jobs for Midwife in 2016.
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Midwife by 2026.
 The BLS estimates 2,600 yearly job openings in this field.

 The states with the most job growth for Midwife are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or Illinois.
 These states have the worst job growth for this type of profession.